DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 Here are the file names:

-(1) breakout_11-25-20-26_.csv and log_11-25-20-26_.txt are the results and log
-file, respectively, of DQN with human-boosted data, on the NIPS settings except using 40000 steps per epoch, which is consistent with the baseline.
+(1) breakout_11-25-20-26_.csv and the corresponding files pertain to DQN with human-boosted data, on the NIPS settings except using 40000 steps per epoch, which is consistent with the baseline.
 This is NOT supposed to be finalized, because it's missing the following:

 - The human net was trained on sequences with frame skips 2, 3, and 4, but it should only be 4.